grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ha_redis_password

-The password that should be used to authenticate with the redis server.
+The password that should be used to authenticate with the Redis server.

 ### ha_redis_db